ArslanJav/ArslanJav/README.md

 - 👀 I am passionate about all things digital and love to solve problems
 - 💻 I'm currently enrolled with codecademy gaining valuable skills
 - 🤝 Looking to network with other programmers/coders
-- 🎉 My 2021 goals is create functional websites and be a well rounded designer 🚀
+- 🎉 My 2021 goals is to create functional websites and be a well rounded designer 🚀